mohammed90/http-compliance-testing/README.md

 This repository aims to contain the input/output data comprising the HTTP compliance test suite.
 It also contains a simplistic script to extract the rules from the XML.

+## Background

+This project is based on the two conversations, one took place on the HTTP Working Group mailing list and the other on the HTTP Workshop.
+The blog post [Towards Validated HTTP Implementation](https://www.caffeinatedwonders.com/2024/12/18/towards-validated-http-implementation/) summarizes both discussions and gives a high-level overview of the project.

 ## RFC Requirement -> Log Level Mapping

-Test suite execution engines should map the requirements violations to log levels and results as follows:
+Test suite execution engines (TBD: To Be Developed) should map the requirements violations to log levels and results as follows:

 | Requirement     | Log Level |
 |-----------------|-----------|